typetools/annotated-libraries/README.md

 For jdk8.jar, see file `README.jdk`.

 When adding a .jar or .astub file to this directory, update the below list.
-In general, old files need not be removed; that way, we accommodate users regardless of which version of a library they wish to use.
+Don't remove old files, to accommodate users regardless of which version of a library they wish to use.

 The annotated source code appears at the following locations: